troy896/magisk-files/note.md

-## Magisk 32a2ea3a-delta by HuskyDG
+## Magisk cda32c8f-delta by HuskyDG

 ### What is new?

-- Fight against evil
+- MagiskHide can defeat isolated process and app_zygote (need Android 11+)

 ### Diff from official